Top 8 Swimming Pool Shapes

 Once you have decided on the type of construction and chosen a professional builder, the next step is to flesh out the concept.
 Take a look at these popular pool shapes to learn how they are best used.
 Then when you consult with your designer, you’ll have a better idea of which options can be accommodated.

-Infinity Pools and Perimeter Overflows
+1. Infinity Pools

 This classic rectangle with an infinity edge is a definitive illustration of how a pool designer creates harmony within a setting—plus, it proves that traditional does not mean unexciting.

 Photo courtesy of Swimming Pools by Jack Anthony